-On this day in 1775, a force led by Benedict Arnold works to complete a long trek through the Maine wilderness.
-The journey had nearly done everyone in!
+On this day in 1775, a force led by Benedict Arnold makes a long trek through the Maine wilderness.
+The journey had been tremendously difficult already.
 Unfortunately, it wasn’t over yet.

 Do you know about American attempts to seize portions of Canada during the American Revolution?
 This particular attempt was the brainchild of none other than the audacious Benedict Arnold.
 Remember: He was a Patriot for years before he married a Loyalist and turned traitor.